Advanced configuration

 RRD file directory for metrics

 The directory where the RRD files of the status will be written.
-A recommended default is /var/lib/centreon/status/TCP port
+A recommended default is /var/lib/centreon/status/ -

 Should RRD status files be written?
 Default is yes.